databendlabs/databend/website/blog/2023-08-20-databend-weekly-107.md

 select * from infer_schema(location=>'@stage/...');
 ```

-When trying to use `infer_schema` with other file locations, it causes a panic:
+When attempting to use `infer_schema` with other file locations, it leads to a panic:

 ```sql
 select * from infer_schema(location =>'fs:///home/...'); -- this will panic.
 ```

-Therefore, the required enhancement is to expand the `infer_schema` functionality to allow inference on all types of file paths, not just those from staged files.
-This change will improve the consistency of our system and make the `infer_schema` function more useful.
+So, the improvement involves extending the `infer_schema` capability to encompass all types of file paths, not limited to staged files.
+This will enhance system consistency and the usefulness of the `infer_schema` function.

 [Issue #12458 | Feature: `infer_schema` support normal file path](https://github.com/datafuselabs/databend/issues/12458)